-38It has long been thought, incorrectly, that Shepard was a partner in the firm of Davis, McGrath and Shepard, architect of the Read Camp, during this time.
+&lt;sup>39 It has long been thought, incorrectly, that during this time Shepard was a partner in the firm of Davis, McGrath and Shepard, architects of the Read Camp.

-39Blueprints for many of these projects are in the collection of the Adirondack Museum, Blue Mountain Lake, NY.
+&lt;sup>40 Blueprints for many of these projects are in the Adirondack Museum Collection, Blue Mountain Lake, New York.

-40Adapted from Hotaling, "Framing a Legacy."
+&lt;sup>41 Adapted from Hotaling, "Framing a Legacy."